dell/csm-docs/content/docs/deployment/offline/drivers/_index.md

 This needs to be performed on a Linux system with access to the Internet as a git repo will need to be cloned, and container images pulled from public registries.

-To build an offline bundle, the following steps are needed:
+To build an offline bundle for Helm installs, the following steps are needed:
-1. Perform a `git clone` of the desired repository.
-For a helm-based install, the specific driver repo should be cloned.
-For an Operator based deployment, the Dell CSM Operator repo should be cloned
+1. Perform a `git clone` of the specific driver repo.
 2. Run the `csi-offline-bundle.sh` script with an argument of `-c` in order to create an offline bundle
   - For Helm installs, the `csi-offline-bundle.sh` script will be found in the `dell-csi-helm-installer` directory

+To build an offline bundle for Operator installs, the following steps are needed:
+1. Perform a `git clone` of the Dell CSM Operator repo.
+2. Run the `csi-offline-bundle.sh` script with an argument of `-c` in order to create an offline bundle
   - For Operator installs, the `csm-offline-bundle.sh` script will be found in the `scripts` directory

 The script will perform the following steps: